Google Analytics vs. Matomo

 Matomo, being an open-source solution, also boasts an active community that contributes to its development and support.
 While the community may be smaller than that of Google Analytics, users can still access forums, documentation, and community-contributed plugins to enhance their Matomo experience.
 The choice between the two may depend on the level of community support that aligns with a business’s preferences and needs.

-See also Unraveling the Power of Product Tools: Google Analytics vs. Snowplow
+See also Unleashing the Power of Product Analytics: Amplitude

 Conclusion: